pravega/pravega/documentation/src/docs/controller-service.md

 - **KVT Segment Records:**
 _KVT Segment-info: ⟨segmentid, time, keySpace-start, keySpace-end⟩_.
- Each KVT segment refers to a table segment in segment store.
+ Each KVT Segment refers to a Table Segment in Segment Store.
 The Controller stores KVT Segment information within each epoch record.
-The additional metadata about each table segment that controller maintains with KVT Segment includes keySpace-start and keySpace-end which is used for paritioning keys across different KVT segments.
+The additional metadata about each Table Segment that Controller maintains with KVT Segment includes keySpace-start and keySpace-end which is used for paritioning keys across different KVT segments.

 - **KVT State:**
-_KVT State is an enum that describes various states in the lifecycle of KV table.
+_KVT State_ is an enum that describes various states in the lifecycle of KV table.
 It ranges from CREATING, ACTIVE, DELETING.

 ## Host Store